RikaResource/.github/profile/README.md

 ## The Vision

-We want to create a network of community controlled resources that are used to solve problems contributed to the network.
+We want to create a network of peer controlled resources that are used to solve problems contributed to the network.
 We will start with disaster relief problems and later we hope to allow any other resource related problem.
 Additionally, as this is partly a scientific exploration in the use of novel economic systems we want to do as many 'crazy' things in the design and implementation of resource organization (management) as we can.